martincalsyn/Molarity/README.md

 # Oasis Automation Services

-Oasis is a distributed services architecture for applications like home automation and perhaps robotics.
+Oasis is a distributed services architecture for home/lifestyle automation

 ## Goals
   * A distributed service architecture that uses one code model for services across all target platforms and OS's